MicrosoftDocs/azure-devops-yaml-schema/task-reference/gradle-v2.md

 **`gradleWrapperFile`** - **Gradle wrapper**<br>
 Input alias: `wrapperScript`. `string`.
 Required.
 Default value: `gradlew`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the `gradlew` wrapper's location within the repository that will be used for the build.
 Agents on Windows (including Microsoft-hosted agents) must use the `gradlew.bat` wrapper.
 Agents on Linux or macOS can use the `gradlew` shell script.
 Learn more about the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
+If the Gradle wrapper isn't in the root directory, specify the path to the wrapper script.
 <!-- :::editable-content-end::: -->
 <br>